 Lyft and Uber Accident Attorneys in Santa Ana

-Helping Individuals in Santa Ana Pursue a Personal Injury Claim for Injuries and Damages Arising out of a Rideshare Accident.
+Helping Individuals Pursue a Personal Injury Claim for Injuries and Damages Arising Out of a Rideshare Accident

 Services like Uber and Lyft have quickly become a staple in the area of transportation over the last several years.
 For some people, hailing a cab or taking the bus is impersonal and inconvenient.
 Most people who utilize these ride services want someone to show up at their location and take them directly to their destination within a matter of minutes.
 They are convenient services for people who travel and don’t want to rent a car, who don’t have access to other forms of transportation, or who want to go out for the night but don’t have a designated driver.

 However, many Uber riders have fallen victim to accidents that occur while they are in the passenger’s seat.
 These accidents can quickly turn into legal puzzles that can be difficult to solve.
-If you have recently been in an Uber accident, you need help from our experienced Santa Ana car accident lawyers.
+If you have recently been in an Uber accident in Orange County, you need help from our experienced Santa Ana car accident lawyers.

 No matter the experience of the driver, however, motor vehicle accidents involving ridesharing vehicles can – and most definitely do – occur.
 If you have been involved in a motor vehicle accident that involved a ridesharing vehicle, and you suffered one or more physical injuries in that accident, you may be entitled to recover monetary compensation for the injuries and damages you suffered.

-The knowledgeable Santa Ana rideshare accident attorneys at Hess & Nghiem can review the circumstances and facts surrounding your accident and can help you pursue monetary recovery for all of your personal injuries and damages.
-You can call us today at (657) 333-5726 or contact us online to learn more about how we could assist you throughout your personal injury case.
+The knowledgeable Santa Ana rideshare accident attorneys at HN Injury Lawyers can review the circumstances and facts surrounding your accident and can help you pursue monetary recovery for all of your personal injuries and damages.
+You can call us today at (657) 333-5726 or contact us online to learn more about how we could assist you throughout your Orange County personal injury case.

 Whenever a ridesharing vehicle is involved in a motor vehicle collision, injured passengers, as well as injured individuals in other motor vehicles, could make a personal injury claim against the ridesharing company.
 Ridesharing companies, such as Uber and Lyft, maintain their own motor vehicle insurance policies, and these policies are in place to cover motor vehicle collisions that might occur.